 As a Trustee of charitable land and property, the Corporation has been able to give extensive advice to churches regarding the land and buildings for which they are responsible as well as legal advice relating to compliance with their chapel trust deeds.
-During the year the Directors have been advising one church on legal and technical issues relating to their boundary wall which is a Grade 2 listed structure and which is in a serious state of disrepair.
-Another church finds itself in a position of being "asset rich" (in property terms) but "income poor" and the Directors have been working alongside the church members in assessing how it might be possible to redevelop their site to produce an enhanced income whilst enabling them to maintain their various ministries amongst their local community.
+During the year the Directors have continued to advise one church on legal and technical issues relating to their boundary wall which is a Grade 2 listed structure and which is in a serious state of disrepair.
+This has been an ongoing problem for some years but a solution is now in sight.
+The Directors have also been advising another church that needed assistance with an extension project that appeared beyond the reach of the finances that were available.